 Local Grass-fed Beef

 If you are interested in providing you and your household with a healthy alternative to conventional feedlot beef, then Klesick’s grass-fed beef program is for you.
-Our cattle have no added hormones, they are free from antibiotics for at least one year, raised and finished on quality grass pasture, and moved often to maintain their health and the health of our pastures.
+The cattle have no added hormones, they are free from antibiotics for at least one year, raised and finished on quality grass pasture, and moved often to maintain their health and the health of our pastures.
 In Washington State, farmers are allowed to custom raise animals for customers.
-Technically speaking, we are raising your animal on our pastures, and since you are one of the owners of your own cow, you can legally have the animal slaughtered and butchered and eat it.
-Klesick Farms is custom raising your animal and is unable to buy back your animal or resell it.
+Your cow is being custom raised on a local farm in Skagit Valley.
 The law states that the owner of the animal can eat their own meat, essentially, the animal needs to be owned by the person who is ordering it to legally eat the meat.
-So we custom raise your animal on our pastures and that is what you are asking us to do.
+So your animal is custom raised on grass-fed pastures and that is what you are asking us to do.
 Locally raised grass-fed and farm-raised meat is a great alternative to the conventional feedlot model.
 Unlike the grocery store where hamburger comes from a thousand different animals, you are asking us to raise your animal in an environmentally and more humane way.
 And that is what Klesick’s is offering you and your family a healthier and kinder option for the animals and the environment.

 - January– We start accepting beef orders.
 Shares are limited and so orders are on a first-come, first-served basis.
 Orders are not secured until the deposit is received.

 - Summary – What you will bring home is approximately 65% of the hanging weight of your share.
 65% of 175 lbs. equals 113.75 lbs. of actual cut and wrapped beef per ¼ share.
-With all costs considered, your estimated total cost for a ¼ share of beef (113.75 lbs. of beef) will be $787.50.
-This, divided by the average 113.75 lbs. of finished cut and wrapped meat, means that you would have brought home local all natural grass-fed beef at a cost of only $6.96/lb.
+With all costs considered, your estimated total cost for a ¼ share of beef (113.75 lbs. of beef) will be $892.50.
 This is a competitive price for ground beef and an exceptional price for the premium cuts.

 *Del fox is our primary meat shop, but we may have to process some orders though a different meat shop depending on order levels*